Best Master’s of Science (MSN) in Public Health Nursing – 2023

 - Public Health Nursing Practicum

 A master's degree is a significant investment in your future career prospects as a nurse.
 An MSN can open the door to a wider range of jobs and lead to higher salaries.
 The cost of a program can be a deciding factor in whether or not a nurse can earn an advanced degree.
-The total cost of a public health nursing MSN program varies depending on the school's geographic location, the school’s reputation, the program format, and other factors.
+The total cost of a public health nursing MSN program varies depending on the school's geographic location, the school’s reputation, program format, and other factors.
 To give an example of program cost, the cost of tuition and fees at the University of North Carolina in Charlotte's online MSN in Community/Public Health program is $280.34 per credit hour for North Carolina residents.

 Many schools, including those with online programs, offer financial aid for students who require assistance paying for their degrees, so be sure to check with your school of choice for any financial aid options that you might qualify for.

 Graduates of an MSN in public health nursing program are prepared for leadership positions in public health program development and evaluation, public health education, and health policy and advocacy.
 They may work in a variety of healthcare settings, including public health departments, community organizations, school districts, home health organizations, and hospitals and wellness centers.
-These nurses have developed skills needed to:
+These nurses have developed the skills needed to:

 - Improve patient quality of life for various populations by providing patient care and health education services